emaness/MNIST-Digit-Prediction/README.md

 # MNIST-Digit-Prediction

 # Contents
 This repository contains an implementation of an Artificial Neural Network ("NeuralNetwork3.py") designed to correctly recognize images of single hadnwritten digits.
 It is built to accept .csv representations of images.
-Included in this repo is a utility program
-("mnist_csv3.py") to convert an archive named "mnist.pkl.gz" into the appropriate csv format.
+Included in this repo is a utility program ("mnist_csv3.py") to convert an archive named "mnist.pkl.gz" into the appropriate csv format.
 Such a directory must contain training data, validation data, and test data.
 It will output separate csv's for training images, test images, and corresponding training and test labels.

-In addition, this repo contains a sample set of relevant csv's ("test_image.csv", "test_label.csv", "train_image.csv", and "train_label.csv") so that it may be demo'd without having to locate a correctly-formatted set of images and labels from MNIST.
+In addition, this repo contains a sample mnist gz archive.
+Simply run "mnist_csv3.py" on it to generate the required csv files in the correct format.

 # Summary
 This artificial neural network has two hidden layers built from perceptron neurons.
 To protect against over-fitting, each layer is built with a fraction of the number of neurons in the input layer.
 The hidden layer neurons make use of a Sigmoid activation function to generate their respective outputs during the feed-forward stage.
 The output layer uses Softmax to select and scale the maximum-likelihood output of each neuron.
 It then calculates cross-entropy and propogates adjustments back through the layers, updating weights and biases according to the learning rate.

 Learning rate is initially quite high-- .5, and is then reduced exponentially with the numnber of examples trained.
 Accuracy converges after 15-30 epochs, depending on the size of the training set.